apatsika/DataSafe/provision-audit.md

 ## **STEP 1**: Sign in to the Oracle Data Safe Console

-1. If you are already signed in to the Oracle Data Safe Console, click the **Oracle Data Safe** tab in your browser.
+1. If you are already signed in to the Oracle Data Safe Console, skip this step 2

 2. If you are not signed in to the Oracle Data Safe Console, do the following:
     a) Click the browser tab named **Oracle Cloud Infrastructure**, and sign in to the Console if needed.
     b) From the navigation menu, select **Data Safe**.
 The **Overview** page for the Oracle Data Safe service is displayed.
     c) Click **Service Console**.
 The **Home** tab in the Oracle Data Safe Console is displayed.